ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 message, he may no longer send any new `update_add_htlc` messages.
 He may only send HTLC removal and `update_fee` messages.
-When Alice receives this message from Bob, she must respond with her own `shutdown` message and may also no longer send any new `upate_add_htlc` messages.
+When Alice receives this message from Bob, she must respond with her own `shutdown` message and may also no longer send any new `update_add_htlc` messages.
 Alice and Bob now need to wait until all remaining HTLCs have been cleared from both commitment transactions.
 Since the closing transaction will spend from the funding transaction and explicitly looks different from the commitment transactions, I’ll re-introduce